Posts Tagged ‘Business and Economy’

 Is BYOD the unstoppable flaw in small business tech?

 The rise of gadgets easily available to the workforce combined with the growing trend towards mobile offices (unless you work at Yahoo, of course) has made the Bring-Your-Own-Device (BYOD) a common practice in business, particularly for small businesses.
 It saves money.
 People are more comfortable using devices of their choosing.
-It’s practical almost all the way around.
-These perceived benefits, however, are not so beneficial to the IT people in small business.
-BYOD poses many problems from security to compatibility and forces them to have to troubleshoot a much wider array of problems…
+It’s practical almost all the… Continue reading Is BYOD the unstoppable flaw in small business tech?

 Why American internet is lagging